fmager/real-time/m1_memory_hierarchies/s5_computational_graph_compilers.md

 for.
 Either with your time or your budget.
 So if you use something like PyTorch, do be sure to optimize, and be sure to check whether the ```torch.compile()``` function works for your setup.
 Next up is the parallelism module where you will be introduced, very superficially, to a couple of different concepts in parallelism.
-Hopefully, this will allow you to understand stuff like model distributed parallelism and data distributed parallelism.
+Hopefully, this will help you to understand stuff like model distributed parallelism and data distributed parallelism.

 _________________